ProjectSIRA/SiraUtil-Docs/docs/1-about/1-what-is-sirautil.md

 SiraUtil 2 was released on **October 23rd, 2020** after the Beat Saber 1.12 multiplayer update.
 It was much more in-depth with a rewritten Zenject API, exposers, mutators, short circuiters, sprite loaders, the web client, more localization features, score submission, the model provider system, and more.
 SiraUtil 2 got continual updates up until the release of the Hive project.

-SiraUtil 3 was released alongside the new age of modding.
-It aimed to be a complete rewrite of the internal and external systems to have an incredibly clean and well documented codebase alongside an even more friendly API to use.
+SiraUtil 3 aims to be a complete rewrite of the internal and external systems to have an incredibly clean and well documented codebase alongside an even more friendly API to use.